PASTAplus/PEP/peps/pep-9.md

         403 Forbidden if client is not authorized to execute method or access the resource or if principal is not authorized to access the resource
         404 If the resource_key is not found
     body:
-        Empty if 200, error message otherwise
+        Empty if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

 **8. Get Resources**

-Goal: Return a list of resource identifiers owned by the principal.
+Goal: Return a list of resource keys owned by the principal.

 Use case: